Quanbing-Luo/MeshGeneration-2D/README.md

 # MeshGeneration-2D
 This repository includes the source code, program, and other materials for the following  paper:
-*  Quanbing Luo; Hua Li, A simple MATLAB mesh generator for two-dimensional triangulated geometries, Submitted to Journal.
+*  Quanbing Luo; Hua Li, A mesh generator for two-dimensional triangulated geometries written in C++ and interfaced with MATLAB, Submitted to Journal.
 <!-- , [Engineering with Computers](https://doi.org/10.1007/s00366-020-01262-x), 2021 (Published Online) -->

 ---